Skip to main content

 Databases provide access to journal articles and sometimes videos and additional content.

 New to scholarly science journals?
-Read Purdue University's How To Read a Scientific Paper, a short tutorial to help you get the most out of your research.
+Read Science Buddy's How To Read a Scientific Paper, a short tutorial to help you get the most out of your research.

 Academic Search Premier

 Full text for more than 4,500 scholarly social sciences, humanities, general science, education and multi-cultural journals.
 3,700 are peer-reviewed.

 Full text articles from 280 biology journals, many of them peer-reviewed.

 Full text for more than 1,000 peer-reviewed life sciences, Health Science, physical sciences, and engineering journals with citation information for thousands more.
 Look for the "Full-text available" indicators to view articles online.
 View the Science Direct handout